harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/codeql-scanner-reference.md

 <DocsTag  text="Ingestion" link="/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline" /><br/>
 <br/>

-You can scan your code repositories using [CodeQL](https://codeql.github.com/).
+You can ingest scan results from [CodeQL](https://codeql.github.com/) into Harness STO.
 The following steps outline the basic workflow:

 1. Run a CodeQL scan, either externally or as part of a Run step, and publish the results to SARIF.